 Winner of the Outstanding Volunteer Project Award in the Global Youth Travel Awards 2014

-Cape Town is in the midst of an historic drought and water is in very short supply.
-We would like to assure all volunteers that African Impact has contingency plans in place and all volunteers will have sufficient water throughout their stay.
-Life in Cape Town will continue and the community programs will need dedicated volunteers more than ever.
+Cape Town will not run out of water in 2018, but is still in the midst of a drought.
+We are encouraging our volunteers to continue saving water and would like to assure you that African Impact has contingency plans in place should the situation change – all volunteers will have sufficient water.
+Life in Cape Town will continue and the community programs need dedicated volunteers more than ever.

 AS A VOLUNTEER, YOU'LL GET TO: